-Substance impaired driving is when a person’s ability to drive a car is affected because they have taken a drug or medication, a combination of these or combined them with alcohol.
+Substance impaired driving is when a person’s ability to drive is affected because they have taken a drug or medication, a combination of these or combined them with alcohol.

-It’s illegal to drive while impaired and police will enforce this law.
+It’s illegal to drive when impaired, whatever the cause of the impairment (symptoms, illness, injury) and police will enforce this law.

 Five types of medications most often prescribed by New Zealand doctors make up three-quarters of those that may impair driving:

 Five less common prescription medications make up most of the rest:

 - substance dependence treatments